Robot Synesthesia: A Sound and Emotion Guided AI Painter: Approach

 \subsection{Multi-Modal Guidance}

 FRIDA makes painting plans by optimizing the brush stroke parameters to achieve an objective which is made up of the weighted sum of loss functions.
-Equation~\ref{eq:objective} displays FRIDA's objective function with our two losses $L_{NS}$ and $L_S$ included for natural sound and speech guidance respectively.
-The FRIDA paper introduces 4 other loss functions, $l_i$, that connect the paintings to modalities text, images, sketches, and styles.
-The full objective in Equation~\ref{eq:objective} is to find the painting plan, $p$, that minimizes the weighted sum of losses, given the weights for each loss function, $w_i$.
+Eq.~\ref{eq:objective} displays FRIDA's objective function with our two losses $L_{NS}$ and $L_S$ included for natural sound and speech guidance, respectively.

+FRIDA's base model introduces 4 other loss functions, $l_i$, that connect the paintings to modalities text, images, sketches, and styles.
+The full objective, Eq.~\ref{eq:objective}, is to find the painting plan, $p$, that minimizes the weighted sum of losses, given the weights for each loss function, $w_i$ and $w_a$.
 The optimal painting plan $\ddot{p}$ is the plan that minimizes the weighted sum of loss functions.

+Fig.~\ref{fig:emotion_grid} shows a gradual progression of the influence of emotion guidance as its loss value weight is increased.